arvados/rnaseq-cwl-training/_episodes/03-running.md

     }
 }
 ```
+{: .language-yaml }

-This has the same structure as `main-input.yaml`.
+This has a similar structure as `main-input.yaml`.
 The each output
 parameter is listed, with the `location` field of each `File` object
 indicating where the output file can be found.